 Blizzard Reveals Their Newbie Friendly Strategy

-On a related note, there was another news story last week the drives home the important of a well-crafted newbie experience.
+On a related note, there was another news story last week that drives home the importance of a well-crafted newbie experience.
 Blizzard has at last publicly revealed that one of the keys to success in MMOs is the ability to consistently attract new players.
 Why?
-It’s because you need more new players subscribing then old players quitting for your MMO to keep growing.
+It’s because you need more new players subscribing than old players quitting for your MMO to keep growing.

 This revelation was made by Blizzard President Mike Morhaime when spoke during last week’s Activision/Blizzard investors conference call about the completely revamped newbie experience that will be coming to WoW via their new Cataclysm expansion.
 He stated that the WoW newbie areas that have been untouched for 5 years will be infused with the improved level of craftsmanship and quest design that is currently evident in Wrath of the Lich King.

-If anyone doubts that creating a state of the art, welcoming newbie experience is not as important than keeping content for your high level players then the president of Blizzard’s comments to the investment community should diffuse that doubt entirely.
+If anyone doubts that creating a state-of-the-art, welcoming newbie experience is not as important as keeping content for your high-level players then the president of Blizzard’s comments to the investment community should diffuse that doubt entirely.
 This is precisely what I have been saying all along on this blog and it’s gratifying to see two major MMO news stories in the past week reaffirm that.